 How are vehicle trackers installed on a fleet?

-A GPS tracking device (with a SIM card for mobile data connectivity) is installed in the vehicle, typically this would be either be a professionally hardwired unit or via a self-installable Plug & Play unit which connected into the vehicle’s OBD-II port (normally under the dashboard, near the vehicle’s steering wheel or glovebox).
+A GPS tracking device (with a SIM card for cellular data connectivity) is installed in the vehicle (normally under the dashboard, near the vehicle’s steering wheel or glovebox).
 The device is activated and registered on a telematics system, and it’s now ready to start recording data.

 How do I know a fleet vehicle tracking system is right for my business?